Introduction to healthcare practice

 The theory element of this module requires 125 hours of study consisting of 16 learning guides which are studied alongside your work-based practice.
 Your tuition will be provided online by your module tutor who will support your learning and achievement in online tutorials, email or telephone-based discussions and feedback on your assessed work.

 Learning Guides 1–7

 The first seven learning guides are the essential building blocks from which you can begin to understand your role as a student and will inform the foundations of your learning and practice.
-You will be introduced to the concept and principles of Enquiry Based Learning (EBL) which if continuing with your studies will be further developed at the next stage of your programme for the pre-registration students.
-Other topics include:
+Topics include: